eepgwde/spark-eg0/ppln1/README.md

 ## Implementation

+### Stages

+`Stage1Test` demonstrates how to run `pipeline0` and store its results as `stage0`.

+### Serialization

+The key class is `UserLDA`.
+It can serialize itself, but not the data frames within it.
+These are stored on Hive.

+### Hive

+It is useful to store the intermediate table in Hive.
+Hive now runs in multi-user mode.
+It uses PostgreSQL on another server and Hive runs on the Hadoop server.

+The schema of tables stored on Hive is different from when their representation within Spark.
+It differs in the representation of vectors.

 ### Logging

 Spark uses log4j.
 I'm using ch.qos.logback, and it reports there are two logging implementations.
 I cannot use